trbKnl/port-chatgpt-uva/doc/source/getting_started/next-in-docker.md

 ## Next steps in Next

-Now you can play around in Next.
-If you want to login as admin go to `/admin/login`.
+Now you can play around in Next: to login as admin go to `/admin/login`.